 Of course, there’s no one-size-fits-all approach to garage door repairs or maintenance; if you tend toward clumsiness, maybe it’s best for you to take a hands-off approach.

 Here are 5 things everyone should know about their garage door before attempting any kind of do-it-yourself project:

 1. A garage door is a big investment

 Garage doors can be quite expensive, especially when you factor in maintenance costs.
 If you get your door serviced every single year, the repair costs should be minimal.
 Look for a service provider that offers guarantees on their workmanship and parts.

 Garage doors are divided into parts even if they look like one solid unit when closed: there is the header, center rail, bottom panel, rollers, and roller brackets on which the door rolls up and down on.
 These can easily break down if not maintained properly.
-Keep them lubricated on a regular basis to reduce friction between moving parts so no repairs are needed in the future.
-Also, clean them regularly with gentle soap or detergent solution to remove any dirt or gunk that could damage these elements over time.
+Keep them lubricated on a regular basis to reduce friction between moving parts, so no repairs are needed in the future.
+Also, clean them regularly with a gentle soap or detergent solution to remove any dirt or gunk that could damage these elements over time.